Bright condo living room with personal property covered by condo owners insurance.

 Understanding exactly what’s included is the first step toward feeling secure in your coverage.
 Let’s break down the key components that make up a standard condo insurance policy.

-Your Personal Belongings
+Protecting Your Personal Belongings

 From your comfy sofa and laptop to your wardrobe and kitchen appliances, your condo is filled with things that make it a home.
 Your condo policy provides coverage for these personal belongings if they are stolen or damaged by a covered event, like a fire or a burst pipe.
 To make sure you have enough coverage, it’s a great idea to create a home inventory—a detailed list of your possessions and their estimated value.
 This simple step can be a huge help if you ever need to file a claim, ensuring you can replace what you’ve lost without starting from scratch.

-Personal Liability Protection
+Coverage for Personal Liability

 Accidents happen, even at home.
 If a guest slips in your kitchen and gets hurt, or you accidentally cause damage to a neighbor’s unit, you could be held financially responsible.
 This is where personal liability coverage steps in.
 It helps cover legal fees and medical expenses if you’re found liable for injury or property damage to others.
 This protection follows you outside the home, too.
 It’s a critical part of your policy that safeguards your savings and assets from unexpected lawsuits, giving you essential peace of mind.

-Additional Living Expenses
+Help with Additional Living Expenses

 Imagine a fire or major water leak makes your condo unlivable while it’s being repaired.
 Where would you go?
 How would you pay for it?
 Additional Living Expenses (ALE) coverage is your safety net in this exact situation.
 It helps pay for the necessary costs you incur above your normal spending, such as hotel stays, restaurant meals, and laundry services.
 This coverage ensures you can maintain your standard of living and have a comfortable place to stay without draining your savings while your home is being restored.

-Loss Assessment Coverage
+Understanding Loss Assessment Coverage

 This is a unique and vital coverage specific to condo living.
 If a shared space in your complex—like the roof, gym, or lobby—is damaged, your HOA’s master policy will cover the repairs.
 But what if the damage exceeds the HOA’s coverage limit?
 In that case, the association can divide the remaining cost among all the unit owners.
 This surprise bill is called a loss assessment.
 Loss assessment coverage helps you pay your share of this unexpected expense, protecting you from a hefty out-of-pocket cost.